someparty/someparty/source/articles/2018-01-07-you-know-who.html.markdown

 [Watch: A Very Strombo Holiday Special @ YouTube](https://youtu.be/SQb0gSicps0?t=31m40s "#")

 On a similar note, [Sam Coffey & the Iron Lungs](https://samcoffeyandtheironlungs.bandcamp.com/) cranked out a cover of Darlene Love's "Christmas (Baby Please Come Home)" for Toronto rock station [102.1 The Edge](https://edge.ca/) over the holidays.
-They took a few creative liberties and added more denim and chest hair to the mix than Love's intended, but it works.
+They took a few creative liberties and added more denim and chest hair to the mix than Love surely intended, but it works.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/NpH88ZYKhoI?rel=0&amp;showinfo=0" frameborder="0" gesture="media" allow="encrypted-media" allowfullscreen></iframe>